deni64k/btc/README.md

 The implementation doesn't count protocol differences, misbehaving peers, and proper sharing GPU with other applications.
 For instance, once a peer disconnected, the client exits with an exception.

 So, if you are brave enough to run this, be aware that:
-* Heavy-on-GPU applications are closed, such as Chrome (otherwise all hangs and a hard reboot is required), and
+* Heavy-on-GPU applications should be closed, like Chrome (otherwise all hangs and a hard reboot is required), and
-* You may try to run the client multiple times if a peer drops the connection, and you see an error `Operation not permitted`.
+* You may have to run the client multiple times if a peer drops the connection, and you see an error `Operation not permitted`.

 # Roadmap